 After 10,000 BC people in China lived by hunting and gathering plants.
-Then, about 5,000 BC, the Chinese began farming.
+Then, at about 5,000 BC, the Chinese began farming.
 From about 5,000 BC rice was cultivated in southern China and millet was grown in the north.
 By 5,000 BC dogs and pigs were domesticated.
 By 3,000 BC sheep and (in the south) cattle were domesticated.
-Finally horses were introduced into China between 3,000 and 2,300 BC.
+Finally, horses were introduced into China between 3,000 and 2,300 BC.

 Meanwhile, by 5,000 BC Chinese farmers had learned to make pottery.
 They also made lacquer (a kind of varnish made from the sap of the Chinese lacquer tree).
-The early Chinese farmers also made baskets and wove cloth (before sheep were domesticated hemp was woven).
+The early Chinese farmers also made baskets and woven cloth (before sheep were domesticated hemp was woven).
 The Chinese also made ritual objects from jade such as knives, axes, and rings.
 The wheel was invented in China in about 2,500 BC.

 A More Advanced Society in China